-Spartanburg Housing The SHAPHA will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
-If the resident disagrees with the amount charged to the pet deposit, Spartanburg Housing the SHAPHA will provide a meeting to discuss the charges.
-Formatted: Space Before: 12 pt, Adjust space between Latin and Asian text, Adjust space between Asian text and numbers Formatted: Indent: Left: 0.5", First line: 0" 10-IV.C.
+The SHA will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
+If the resident disagrees with the amount charged to the pet deposit, the SHA will provide a meeting to discuss the charges.
+10-II.C.
 NON-REFUNDABLE NOMINAL PET FEE PHAs may require payment of a non-refundable nominal pet fee to cover the reasonable operating costs to the development relating to the presence of pets [24 CFR 960.707(b)(1)].
-SHAPHASH Policy Spartanburg Housing The SHAPHA requires pet owners to pay a non-refundable nominal pet fee.
-This fee is intended to cover the reasonable operating costs to the project relating to the presence of pets.
+SHA Policy The SHA requires pet owners to pay a non-refundable nominal pet fee This fee is intended to cover the reasonable operating costs to the project relating to the presence of pets.
 Reasonable operating costs to the project relating to the presence of pets include, but are not limited to: Landscaping costs Pest control costs Insurance costs Clean-up costs The pet fee of \$10.00 will be billed on a monthly basis, and payment will be due 14 calendar days after billing.
 Charges for the non-refundable pet fee are not part of rent payable by the resident.
-10-IV.D.
-OTHER CHARGES Pet-Related Damages During Occupancy SHAPHA Policy All reasonable expenses incurred by the SHA as a result of damages directly attributable to the presence of the pet in the project will be the responsibility of the resident, including: PHASpartanburg Housing as a result of damages directly attributable to the presence of the pet in the project will be the responsibility of the resident, including: The cost of repairs and replacements to the resident's dwelling unit Fumigation of the dwelling unit Repairs to common areas of the project The expense of flea elimination shall also be the responsibility of the resident.
+10-II.D.
+OTHER CHARGES Pet-Related Damages During Occupancy SHA Policy All reasonable expenses incurred by the SHA as a result of damages directly attributable to the presence of the pet in the project will be the responsibility of the resident, including: The cost of repairs and replacements to the resident's dwelling unit Fumigation of the dwelling unit Repairs to common areas of the project The expense of flea elimination shall also be the responsibility of the resident.
 If the resident is in occupancy when such costs occur, the resident shall be billed for such costs in accordance with the policies in Section 8-I.G, Maintenance and Damage Charges.
 Pet deposits will not be applied to the costs of pet-related damages during occupancy.
 Charges for pet-related damage are not part of rent payable by the resident.

-Pet Waste Removal Charge

-The regulations do not address the PHA's ability to impose charges for house pet rule violations.
-However, charges for violation of PHA pet rules may be treated like charges for other violations of the lease and tenancy rules.
+Pet Waste Removal Charge The regulations do not address the PHA's ability to impose charges for house pet rule violations.
+However, charges for violation of PHA pet rules may be treated like charges for other violations of the lease and PHA tenancy rules.
+SHA Policy A separate pet waste removal charge of \$20.00 per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.

-SHAPHA tenancy rules.

-PHASH Policy A separate pet waste removal charge of \$20.00 per occurrence will be assessed against pet owners who fail to remove pet waste in accordance with this policy.
 Such charges will be due and payable 14 calendar days after billing.